darchr/gem5/configs/example/bbv/README.md

 The generator produces two files: resulting SimPoints and their weights.
 Once a set of SimPoints and their respective weights have been collected, they can be used to quickly simulate parts of a program to represent the entire execution.

-The final step in using SimPoints is to combine the simulation results to estimate the full execution.
 To combine the SimPoints, each point first needs to be weighted by its corresponding weight in the .weights file.
 Each weight in the .weights file contains a weight for every simulation point.
 The weight represents the percent of overall executed instructions each simulation point represents.
 The weight for a simulation point is the total instructions executed by all of the intervals in that simulation point's cluster divided by the total number of instructions executed for the input pair.

 After getting all the files, the simpint output file looks like this: